 Ben joined Watsi on December 23rd, 2013.
 Nine years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ben's most recent donation traveled 8,800 miles to support Kosal, a 32-year-old husband and father from Cambodia, to fund surgery on his hand.
+Ben's most recent donation traveled 8,500 miles to support Mohamed, an outgoing kid from Kenya, to fund clubfoot repair surgery.

 Ben has funded healthcare for 114 patients in 12 countries.